gaetancollaud/digitalstrom-mqtt/home-assistant-app/DEVELOPMENT.md

 ## Release sequence

-1. Set the release version in `home-assistant-app/config.yaml` and add the same version to `CHANGELOG.md`.
+1. Run `bash scripts/prepare-release.sh VERSION`, then add the same version to `home-assistant-app/CHANGELOG.md`.
 2. Merge the validated pull request into `master`.
 3. Create and push a Git tag with exactly the same version, for example `2.4.0`.